argonautproject/clinicalnotes/source/pages/guidance.md

 **Examples**

-{% include examplebutton.html example="note-and-report-types-scenario1" b_title = "Scenario 1" %}
+{% include examplebutton.html example="note-and-report-types-scenario1" b_title = "Click on Here To See Scenario 1 Example" %}
-{% include examplebutton.html example="note-and-report-types-scenario2" b_title = "Scenario 2" %}
+{% include examplebutton.html example="note-and-report-types-scenario2" b_title = "Click on Here To See Scenario 2 Example" %}
-{% include examplebutton.html example="note-and-report-types-scenario3" b_title = "Scenario 3" %}
+{% include examplebutton.html example="note-and-report-types-scenario3" b_title = "Click on Here To See Scenario 3 Example" %}
-{% include examplebutton.html example="note-and-report-types-scenario4" b_title = "Scenario 4" %}
+{% include examplebutton.html example="note-and-report-types-scenario4" b_title = "Click on Here To See Scenario 4 Example" %}

 #### Discovering Server Read and Write Formats